schwatter/e2Fhem/README.md

 > conn = httpslib.HTTPConnection(self.Address)

-- sometimes at the first setup, there are problems with the login details
+- sometimes at the first setup, there are problems with login details

 > Telnet Vu+